 If your baby is having a false start bedtime it can throw off your entire evening.
 Learn why a false start bedtime happens and how to fix it.

 False starts at bedtime are super common but why do they happen and how can you help your baby from having them?
-Let’s dive into false starts so your baby’s bedtime goes much smoother.
+Let’s dive into false starts to make your baby’s bedtime much smoother.

 1. Baby is Overtired